Oheneba-Dade/Final-ADRP/ADRP/README.md

 All of these can be changed within the .env file

-### ToDo before deploying
+### Todo before deploying
 The following checklist should be followed before the API is made publicly available: https://docs.djangoproject.com/en/5.2/howto/deployment/checklist/

 ### Current deployment config
 Currently, we use Docker for deployments.
-The relevant ```docker-compose.yml``` and ```Dockerfile``` have been provided.
+The relevant ```Dockerfile``` has been provided.
-It is set to automatically restart the container in case of any fatal errors.
-Additionally, it is configured to run using the WSGI server with 4 workers attached.
+It is configured to run using the WSGI server with 4 workers attached.
 To scale, the number of workers can be increased.

+### Future Improvements
+1. Currently, the statistics are re-calculated every 6 hours.
+This is an okay implementation, but it is possible to implement the Statistics Service such that it is only necessary when an update to the code base is made
+2.